Schermerhorn–Drees cabinet

 The Schermerhorn–Drees cabinet was the cabinet of the Netherlands from 25 June 1945 until 3 July 1946.
-The cabinet was primarily formed by the Roman Catholic State Party (RKSP), the Social Democratic Workers' Party (SDAP) and the Christian Democratic Union (CDU) following the end of World War II.
+The cabinet was primarily formed by the Roman Catholic State Party (RKSP), the Social Democratic Workers' Party (SDAP) and the Christian Historical Union (CHU) following the end of World War II.
 The cabinet was a provisional centre-left grand coalition and had a substantial majority in the House of Representatives, with prominent civil engineer Willem Schermerhorn serving as Prime Minister.
 SDAP leader Willem Drees served as Deputy Prime Minister and Minister of Social Affairs.

 This, the first Dutch cabinet after World War II, was appointed by Queen Wilhelmina just a month after the Netherlands was liberated by the Allied forces.
 It was a royal cabinet (which means that the cabinet is appointed by the monarch, and is not the result of an election).
 The States General of the Netherlands was not yet functional, and would not become so until November 1945.

 The cabinet served during the early days of the post–World War II 1940s.
 Domestically, it initiated recovery and rebuilding, and implemented several major reforms to social security.
 Internationally, the formation of the United Nations was started and the beginning of the decolonization of the Dutch East Indies.